rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 appears between the vertical pipes.
 Using `unwrap_or_else` lets us do some custom, non-`panic!` error handling.

-Said error handling is only two lines: we print out the error, then call `std::process::exit`.
-That function will stop our program's execution immediately and return the number passed to it as a return code.
-By convention, a zero means success and any other value means failure.
-In the end, this has similar characteristics to our `panic!`-based handling we had in Listing 12-7, but we no longer get all the extra output.
+That custom error handling is very similar to what we saw in Chapter 9.3.
+We print out the error with `eprintln!`, so that it is not confused with the non-error output of the program, and then we use `std::process::exit` to end the program with a unsuccessful exit code.
+This is not that different from the `panic!` we used in Listing 12-7, but we no longer get all the extra output.
 Let's try it:

 ```text
 $ cargo run